mail2mrcm/springboot-microservices/README.md

 - # Microservice Design Patterns and Principles with example Microservice architecture has become very popular due to it's aglity, scalability, resilience and maintainability.
-In this article,  have explained and demonstrated important design patterns and principles that are mostly being followed for microservice style application.
+In this article, I have briefly explained and demonstrated important design patterns and principles that are mostly used in microservice style architecture.

 - # Brief explanation of key design principles for microservices architecture used in the project:
   - <b>Database per Service ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) `Database Pattern`</b>